Bradfield/algos/analysis/an-anagram-detection-example.md

 character counts.
 In other words, this algorithm sacrificed space in order to gain time.

-This is a common occurrence.
+This is a common tradeoff.
 On many occasions you will need to make decisions between time and space trade-offs.
 In this case, the amount of extra space is not significant.
 However, if the underlying alphabet had millions of characters, there would be more concern.
-As a computer scientist, when given a choice of algorithms, it will be up to you to determine the best use of computing resources given a particular problem.
+As a software engineer, when given a choice of algorithms, it will be up to you to determine the best use of computing resources given a particular problem.